aanderse/LdapRecord.com/source/docs/laravel/auth/testing.md

     'password' => 'secret',
 ])->assertRedirect('/home');
 ```

+Fourth, we are sending a post request to our `login` page, with our LDAP users email address.
+The password can be anything, since we asserted above that the user **will** pass:

 Finally, we check to make sure we can retrieve the successfully authenticated
 user and that their attributes were successfully synchronized.